-Adults, the elderly and adolescents of 12 to 18 years:
+Adults and children and adolescents between 12 to 18 years:

 Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4).

 If in children and adolescents this medicinal product is required for more than 3 days, or if symptoms worsen a doctor should be consulted.

-If in adults the product is required for more than 10 days, or if the symptoms worsen the patient should consult a doctor.
+If in adults the product is required for more than 10 days, or if the symptoms worsen the patient should consult your doctor.